avhool/access-webpage/README.md

 # My Simple Webpage

-This is a simple HTML webpage created as an example.
+This is a simple HTML webpage.

 ## Description